New Admits - First YearYOUR NEXT STEPS 2023

 The first year of the JD program consists of mandatory courses, please adjust your plans in order to attend.

-For your convenience the Records Office at the Faculty of Law will enrol you in your courses automatically and will email enrolment information in August, usually a week before the start of classes.
+For your convenience the Records Office at the Faculty of Law will enrol you in your courses automatically and will email enrolment information in August, usually no sooner than the week before the start of classes.

 As you may expect, it is premature to know the impact.
 Currently, we expect to deliver the program in-person at the law school.
 We will update as warranted.

-9. Get Registered: Pay the Minimum Payment to be Registered and the remainder of Tuition & Incidental Fees
+9. Becoming a Registered Student: Pay the Minimum Payment to be Registered, pay and the remainder of Tuition & Incidental Fees

 WHEN

-In order to be officially registered, a Minimum Payment is due by August 2.
+This is the step that sets the student status to Registered.
+In order to be officially registered, a Minimum Payment is due by August 1.

 Fees will be billed by academic session (term), and not by individual course or by credits.